- What other names is Vitamin D known by?

 Fat-Soluble Vitamin, Vitamina D, Vitamine D, Vitamine Liposoluble, Vitamine Soluble dans les Graisses.

 - Low levels of phosphate in the blood due to a disease called Fanconi syndrome.
+Taking vitamin D in the form known as ergocalciferol by mouth is effective for treating low levels of phosphate in the blood due to a disease called Fanconi syndrome.

 Likely Effective for...